nickdemoss/raddit/README.md

 # raddit
-A place for backwards rabbit
+A place for backwards rabbita

-U of A IT readiness class project, totally not a ripoff of Reddit.
+U of A IT Readiness

+Front-End Class learning front endy things.